Garmisch-Partenkirchen: Mountains and water

 Your tour today begins with a short walk along the pretty Partnach, which has its source in the Zugspitze massif and is fed by the meltwater of one of the last German glaciers, the Schneeferner Glacier.

 To do this, turn right from Bahnhofstraße into Partnachauenstraße.
 Cross the river at the wayside shrine of St John Nepomuk and follow Schornstraße until you turn right into Badgasse after the main road.
-Follow the Hammerschmiedweg for a short walk along the banks of the Kankerbach stream before arriving at the bike hire shop in Mittenwalder Straße.
+Follow the Hammerschmiedweg for another short walk along the banks of the Kankerbach before arriving at the bike hire shop in Mittenwalder Straße.

 If you have come with your own bike, you can also shorten the first stage.
 Then simply continue straight ahead along Bahnhofsstraße to Sebastianskircherl with its small park, where you turn left into Münchner Straße.